-Sales and purchases data reflect when medicines were purchased and not when they were actually used.
+Sales and purchases data reflect when medicines and medical technologies were purchased and not when they were actually used.
 Sales and purchases may differ between quarters due to economic reasons rather than medical reasons.
 For example Trusts may bulk buy in one quarter but use the product in several subsequent quarters.

 Local level data (Regions, STPs, CCGs, Trusts) will not add up to national data due to unidentified organisations which are included in the national totals but not against local level organisations.

 NHS organisations differ widely in the populations they serve so data at National (England), NHS Regions, STPs and CCG levels are standardised by the estimated resident populations.